iiPythonx/lrcup/README.md

 # LRCUP

-Python CLI and librayr for interacting with the [LRCLIB.net API](https://lrclib.net/).
+Python CLI and library for interacting with the [LRCLIB.net API](https://lrclib.net/).

 ## Installation